shafik/shafik.github.io/_posts/2021-01-03-is_zero_a_butterfly.md

 What is super about zero?

-Well the first some fun trivia.
+Well first some fun trivia.
 Zero is an *octal literal*, see the [grammar for integer literals](http://eel.is/c++draft/lex.icon#nt:octal-literal):

 ```